Alfresco/docs-alfresco/transform-service/latest/install/index.md

 Use these instructions to install Transform Service using the distribution zip and connect it to an instance of Alfresco Content Services.

-The Transform Services distribution zip file includes all the files required to provide the transformation and metadata extraction capabilities.
+The Transform Service distribution zip file includes all the files required to provide the transformation and metadata extraction capabilities.
 Ensure that you've installed the [prerequisites](#prereq-non-containerized-deploy) before continuing.